MoeDini95/aws-bootcamp-cruddur-2023/journal/week4.md

 <br />

 In order to create a pool connection, you will need to create a file within the `lib` folder and add the following code.
+This will also help us create a query.

 <img src= ./images/ConPool.png>